JayJarosz/Guides/Manveers_Thundroid/thundroid_06_lnd.md

 # Public IP Script
 To announce our public IP address to the Lightning network, we need to first get it from a source outside of our network.

-As user *admin*, create the following script that checks the IP every 10 minutes (600 seconds) and stores it locally.
+As *admin* user, create the following script that checks the IP every 10 minutes (600 seconds) and stores it locally.

 * Create script `getpublicip.sh`.<br/>
   `sudo nano /usr/local/bin/getpublicip.sh`